An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Method

 is first fitted in each of the three galaxies, with a common slope $\alpha$ fixed to that of the LMC (since it has the largest number of Cepheids, the lowest PL dispersion and the slope least affected by non-uniformity of individual Cepheid distances).
 The three PL intercepts $\beta$ are obtained from Monte Carlo sampling of the data and error distributions with 10,000 iterations: to ensure the robustness of the fit, the apparent magnitudes, distances, $R_V$ and $E(B-V)$ values are free to vary within the uncertainties during each iteration.
 In the case of the MW sample, the $E(B-V)$ values are selected randomly for each star among the three previously described measures of extinction (see Table \ref{table:photom_ZP}) which will naturally account for their covariance.
 Systematic uncertainties due to photometric zero-points (see Sect. \ref{sec:photometry}) and to distance measurements (see Sect. \ref{sect:dist}) are included quadratically to the intercept errors in the three galaxies.
 Finally, the metallicity term $\gamma$ of the PL relation as defined in Eq. \ref{eq:PLZ} is obtained by fitting (again with Monte Carlo sampling) the relation:

-where $\beta$ is the intercept of the PL relation, [Fe/H] is the mean metallicity in each of the three galaxies and $\delta$ is the fiducial luminosity at $\log P=0.7$ and solar metallicity.
-As an example, Fig. \ref{fig:intercepts_FeH_K} illustrates the linear fit of Eq. \ref{eq:intercepts_FeH} in the $K$ band. \\
+where $\beta$ is the PL intercept, [Fe/H] is the mean metallicity in each of the three galaxies and $\delta$ is the fiducial luminosity at $\log P=0.7$ and solar metallicity.
+As an example, Fig. \ref{fig:intercepts_FeH_K} illustrates the linear fit of Eq. \ref{eq:intercepts_FeH} in the $W_{JK}$ band. \\